CCheCastaldo/MSHMicroMet/README.md

 ### R Shiny app

-Visualizing data from `MSHMicroMetR` is easily done using the `microMetViz` R shiny app.
-The app includes a leaflet map of all HOBO deployments, color coded by habitat (blue = aquatic and orange = terrestrial), on the Deployment Map tab.
+Visualizing data from `MSHMicroMetR` is easily done using the `microMetViz` R Shiny app.
+The app includes a customizable leaflet map of all HOBO deployments, color coded by habitat (blue = aquatic and orange = terrestrial), on the Deployment Map tab.
 The map is subsettable by years of deployment and habitat.

 ``` r
 MSHMicroMetR::microMetViz()